 What can I do to get the most out of each lesson?
 Research has proven that if you practice within 36 hours of taking a lesson, you are more likely to retain what you learn.
 When you schedule your lesson(s), also add a date and time to your calendar for when you plan to get out to practice what you learned.
 Learn.
 Practice.
 Smile.
 After your lesson, take a minute to write down what you learned.
 When you go out to practice, refer back to that list and choose one thing to focus on during your ski outing.
 Maybe it's a 5 minute warm up or cool down where you focus on that one thing, or maybe it's during your ski.

 How should I dress for the lessons?
 Dress in layers.
 For cross-country skiing, a high energy winter sport, layers for the upper body include a wicking base layer, a thin insulating layer, and a windproof outer layer.
 Often, layers on the lower body are only a wicking layer next to the skin and a thin pair of wind-blocking pants.
 You will be moving and working hard for an hour to an hour and a half.
 As you warm up, you can peel a layer and leave it on the side of the track.
 This is a common practice.
 Some folks are hotter than others, and some are colder.
 It can be windy, it can be a bit snowy, or it can be a bluebird day with a warm sun.
-Use sunglasses, even if there are clouds, as they help see the details in the snow.
+Use sunglasses, even if there are clouds, as they help see the details in the snow and terrain.
 Use gloves that can fit in your pole straps.
 Many bring gloves that are meant for downhill skiing.
 Hands do warm up out there.